arizonaCameraLab/ASDP_Render_Module/README.md

 `git clone --recursive https://github.com/arizonaCameraLab/ASDP_Core_API` and instructions in the repository tell how to install it.
 The --recursive flag is important to get the submodules.

+The following packages are required (apt install) on Linux:
+- libglfw3-dev
+- libglew-dev

-It also requires GLEW to be installed.
+On Windows it requires GLEW to be installed.
 Pre-built binaries are available for many systems at https://github.com/nigels-com/glew/releases/tag/glew-2.2.0

 **Build:** ASDP_Render_Module uses CMake to configure the builds (though other build